Q: What should a student do if their Chromebook is damaged?

 Q: What if the device battery dies during school hours?

 A: If students charge the device fully before school each day as they are expected to do, the battery will last throughout the entire day.
 Remember that the use of technology in the classroom will be determined by the instructor, not the student.
-If the device battery dies during the school day, there will be charging stations in the Media Center so a student can charge their device during lunch or study hall periods.

 Q: What about theft, accidental damage, and accidental loss?